 6. Squirrel Monkeys: Their full name is black-crowned Central American squirrel monkeys and can be found in the Costa Rican rainforests.
 Unlike the other New World monkeys, their tail is not used for climbing, but as a kind of balancing pole and as a tool.

 7. Sloths: Sloths are extremely slow-moving mammals.
 Actually they are the world’s slowest mammal, so sedentary that algae grow on its furry coat.
 They can be found in the rain forest canopies of Corcovado National Park in Costa Rica.

 8. Silky Anteaters: Silky anteaters are the smallest anteater species in the world.
-They have a total length ranging from 3.6 to 4.5 cm and usually weighting less than 0.88 pounds.
-The Silky Anteater is a slow moving animal and feeds mainly on ants, between 100 and 8000 a day.
+They have a total length ranging from 3.6 to 4.5 cm and usually weighing less than 0.88 pounds.
+The Silky Anteater is a slow-moving animal and feeds mainly on ants, between 100 and 8000 a day.
 They can also be found in Costa Rica’s lowland rain forests.

 11. Coatis: Coatis are these long animals with a long snout.
 They look nothing like raccoons, yet they are family.
 They live in a wide variety of terrain, such as the lowland rainforests, river woodlands-Tortuguero, bushy and rocky terrain, though they are usually found in heavily forested areas of Costa Rica.

 14. Scarlet Macaws: These are tropical, colorful birds that can reach a meter long.
-The best places to find the Scarlet Macaw in Costa Rica is Carara National Park and the Osa Peninsula.
+The best places to find the Scarlet Macaw in Costa Rica are Carara National Park and the Osa Peninsula.